 Not satisfied with an epic fireworks display, a massive street party and a torchlight procession to celebrate the new year (which they call Hogmanay), the folks of Scotland have also instituted an annual tradition known as the Loony Dook.

-This involves getting yourself dressed up in the wackiest outfit you can find, marching through the streets of South Queensferry and then throwing yourself into the Firth of Forth.
+Many of the Loony Dooks in Scotland involve getting yourself dressed up in the wackiest outfit you can find, then throwing yourself into the sea.
+Some may also include some form of entertainment.

 In today’s post I’m going to do two things.
-I’m going to share with you some photos of the madness that is the annual Loony Dook, and then I’m going to give you information should you wish to attend yourself – either as a spectator or as a participant.
+I’m going to share with you some photos of the madness that is the annual Loony Dook tradition in Scotland, and then I’m going to give you information should you wish to attend a Loony Dook event yourself – either as a spectator or as a participant.

 Let’s start with the photos, because they’re so much fun!